top of page

 Books

 The following books are ones either I, or others helping survivors, have read and recommended.
-Most are Christian based, but they have a wealth of helpful information for anyone recovering from sexual trauma, regardless of their faith perspective.
+Many happen tp be Christian-based, but they have a wealth of helpful information for anyone recovering from sexual trauma, regardless of their faith perspective.
 (Most of the book links will take you to Amazon where you can purchase the book.
 These are Amazon affiliate links. which means I get a small percentage of the sale, but it does not affect how much you are charged.)

 I have not read the following books but I have heard they have been incredibly helpful: